a-knaw-knee-mus/Portfolio-Website/README.md

 ## Future Improvements
 - ~~Refactor context variables (projects and home content dont need to be in context) *Switched to single-page design*~~
+- Add Media Queries for improved visability on mobile
+- Improve aesthetics
 - Add drag and drop to the projects page for easy reordering
-- Improve aesthetics

 ## Check it Out! => https://muhammadmehdi-ali.netlify.app/